Carl Foreman: Writer-Producer

 Bridge on the River Kwai had been a massive commercial and critical success, and Foreman's contribution was recognized.
 He set up his own production company, Highroad.
 In March 1957, he signed a deal with Columbia Pictures, which had released Kwai, to make four films over three years.

 In 1957, Foreman announced he would make Insurrection, about the 1916 Easter Rebellion in Ireland, with director John Guillermin.
 It would have been adapted from a novel by American writer Herman Wouk, but the film was not made.

 Foreman wrote and helped produce The Key (1958), a war film directed by Carol Reed.
 Highroad next made the comedy The Mouse that Roared (1959), starring Peter Sellers, which was a big hit.
 Mouse was meant to be part of a four-picture slate from Foreman worth $11 million; the others were The Guns of Navarone (1961), and Holiday.

 Foreman wrote and produced The Guns of Navarone (1961), based on a best-selling novel by Alistair McLean.
 He fired director Alexander Mackendrick shortly before production started, and replaced him with J. Lee Thompson.
 The resulting movie was a massive hit.
 He was intending to follow it with The Holiday, with Anthony Quinn, Charles Boyer, Earl Holliman and Ingrid Bergman, but the film was never produced.

-The success of Navarone enabled Foreman to direct as well as to write and produce his next film, The Victors (1963) for Columbia.
+The success of Guns of Navarone enabled Foreman to direct as well as to write and produce his next film, The Victors (1963) for Columbia.
 A war story, this film was a box office disappointment.